xuchunyang/osx-dictionary.el/README.md

 ## Usage
 Below are commands you can use:

-* `osx-dictionary-search-word` Search word from input
+* `osx-dictionary-search-input` Search input word and display result with buffer
-* `osx-dictionary-search-pointer`Search word at point
+* `osx-dictionary-search-pointer` Search word around and display result with buffer

 Here is a screenshot of a sample usage:
 ![Imgur](http://i.imgur.com/BBg8ZHR.png)